uilicious/english-compiler/README.md

 Existing Open AI models, have an upper cap to the size of their input and output.
 This limits their usage to small code snippets as of now.

-By using ridiculous amount of impractical prompt chaining and engineering, we work around these limitations, to be able to generate both entire applications.
+By using ridiculous amount of impractical prompt chaining and engineering, we work around these limitations, to be able to generate both entire applications across multiple files.
 Or really large (java) files.
+Or both.

 ![Screenshot of a large wall of text and code, to represent how large the oauth2 spec is](./notes/imgs/oauth2-spec-and-code.png)
 > An example of how large the OAuth2 integration specification and code with comment results into